Stratford-upon-Avon: Climate

-Demography
+Between 1959 and 2003, the highest recorded temperature was 35.7 °C on 3 August 1990 and the lowest temperature was -21.0 °C on 14 January 1982.

+Demographics

-In the 2021 census Stratford had a population of 30,495; an increase from 27,894 in the 2011 census and 22,338 in the 2001 census.
-The town's population has undergone expansion in recent years years following government approval to build 800 new homes in Shottery, which also included plans for a new relief road, up to 500 new homes planned in the Bishopton area of the town, and 270 homes on the Loxley Road.
+In the 2021 census Stratford had a population of 30,495, an increase from 27,894 in the 2011 census and 22,338 in the 2001 census.
+The town's population has undergone expansion in recent years following government approval to build 800 new homes in Shottery, which included plans for a new relief road.
+Up to 500 new homes are planned in the Bishopton area of the town, and 270 homes on the Loxley Road.

-In terms of ethnicity in 2021; 92.7% of Stratford residents were White, 3.3% were Asian, 0.6% were Black, 2.4% were Mixed, 0.2% were Arab and 0.8% were from another ethnic group.
+In terms of ethnicity in 2021, 92.7% of Stratford residents were White, 3.3% were Asian, 0.6% were Black, 2.4% were Mixed, 0.2% were Arab and 0.8% were from another ethnic group.

 In terms of religion, 58.4% of Stratford residents identified as Christian, 38.2% said they had no religion, 1.0% were Muslim, 0.8% were Hindu, 0.5% were Sikh, 0.5% were Buddhists, 0.2% were Jewish, and 0.5% were from another religion.

 Economy

-Apart from tourism, which is a major employer, especially in the hotel, hospitality industry and catering sectors, other industries in the town include boat building and maintenance, bicycles, mechanical and electrical engineering, food manufacture, Information Technology, call centre and service sector activities, a large motor sales sector, industrial plant hire, building suppliers, market gardening, farming, storage and transport logistics, finance and insurance, and a large retail sector.
+Tourism is a major employer, especially in the hotel, hospitality industry and catering sectors.
+Other industries in the town include boat building and maintenance, bicycles, mechanical and electrical engineering, food manufacture, Information Technology, call centre and service sector activities, a large motor sales sector, industrial plant hire, building suppliers, market gardening, farming, storage and transport logistics, finance and insurance, and a large retail sector.

 Major employers in the town include the NFU Mutual Insurance Company (and Avon Insurance), Amec Foster Wheeler, Sitel, Tesco, Morrisons, Marks & Spencer, B&Q and Pashley Cycles.
-There are, nominally, three theatres run by the prestigious Royal Shakespeare Company, which attract large audiences and income for the town.
+There are three theatres run by the prestigious Royal Shakespeare Company, which attract large audiences and income for the town.

 Tourism

 The regular large influx of tourists is the major source of the town's prosperity, receiving between 2.5 million and 3 million visitors annually.
-Stratford is a major English tourist town due to it being the birthplace of William Shakespeare, whom many consider the greatest playwright of all time.
-In 2010 the District Council spent £298,000 on tourism promotion and supports an official open-top tour bus service.
-In 2010 Stratford-on-Avon District Council launched a re-branded official tourism website for the Stratford area called Discover Stratford after opening a new tourist information centre on Henley Street in May 2010, which has since moved back to the original location on Bridgefoot.
+Stratford is a major English tourist town due to it being the birthplace of William Shakespeare, who many consider the greatest playwright of all time.
+In 2010, Stratford-on-Avon District Council spent £298,000 on tourism promotion, which included the launch of a re-branded official tourism website for the Stratford area called Discover Stratford and a new tourist information centre on Henley Street (though this has since returned to its original location on Bridgefoot).
+The council also supports an official open-top tour bus service in the town.